karrrtik-2/doctor-appointment-agents/README.md

-# Doctor Appointment Multi-Agent System
+# Doctor Appointment Multi Agent System

 A production-style, multi-agent AI application for handling doctor appointment workflows with a FastAPI backend and Streamlit frontend.